luigiselmi/kafka-clients/README.md

 ## Documentation
 This project is a component of the pilot that address the 4th H2020 societal challenge: Smart Green and Integrated Transport.
 The pilot will provide a scalable and fault tolerant system to collect, process and store the data from taxis equipped with GPS devices from the city of Thessaloniki, Greece.
+The data is provided by the Hellenic Institute of Transport through its [open data portal](http://opendata.imet.gr/dataset/fcd-gps).

 ## Requirements
 A producer harvests data from a source and writes the data to a Kafka topic in event time, while a consumer listen to a topic.
 They both depend on Kafka broker that manages the topics.